ngocdaothanh/jsg/doc/build.rst

 2.

-cpu-features.c and cpu-features.h in Android NDK is needed by Pixman.
+cpu-features.c and cpu-features.h in Android NDK are needed by Pixman.

 ::